Bakersfield Water Quality at a Glance

 Diverse Water Sources

-• Kern River: Surface water from the Kern River undergoes advanced membrane filtration through a five-barrier treatment process to ensure safety and quality.
+• Kern River: Surface water treated with advanced membrane filtration prior to distribution.

 Treatment Technology